Aifred-Health/Vulcan-Old/README.md

 Mental health is an integral part of our well-being and how we function within society. aifred aims to bring personalized treatments at scale by combining best practices from psychiatry and deep learning.

+For a more detailed runthrough of using the tools, please look at the [wiki](https://github.com/rfratila/aifred/wiki)

 ## Dependencies
  Simply run:
  ```